-- The UCLA PREP program is a full-time commitment.
+- The UCLA PREP is a full-time commitment.
 Participants cannot partake in any outside activities during my participation in the program.
-These activities include, but are not limited to, work, class, sports, conferences, activities, etc. - Scholars are expected to be on time and attend all PREP mandatory activities.
-Scholars will have a maximum of three (3) absences, excused or unexcused, during the duration of the program - Maintain attire appropriate for the professional setting. - Contribute to a positive atmosphere in the classroom, team building activities, problem-based learning sessions that promotes optimal, respectful, and interactive learning. - Full engagement and attention in all workshops, meetings, and panels.
+These activities include, but are not limited to, work, class, sports, conferences, activities, etc. - Scholars are expected to be on time and attend all aspects of the Pathway Program unless explicitly stated that an activity is optional.
+Scholars must be present for the entirety of each session. - Maintain attire appropriate for the professional setting. - Contribute to a positive atmosphere in the classroom, team building activities, problem-based learning sessions that promotes optimal, respectful, and interactive learning. - Full engagement and attention in all workshops, meetings, and panels.
 No utilizing phones or computers for non-PREP notes or work. - Meet all educational and administrative responsibilities and deadlines in a timely fashion.
 This includes abiding by the Longitudinal Mentor Policies. - Recognize limitations and seek help when in situations where expertise, knowledge, or level of experience is inadequate to manage the situation. - Attend to your physical and emotional well-being, and work to support peers and other members of the community during difficult times in their academic, professional, and personal lives. - Refrain from using any substance and/or medication in a manner that may compromise judgment, safety, or the ability to contribute to safe environment for all.